 You can set your location to over 100 different destinations so if wanted to access a version of Netflix besides the U.S. you can do that!
 If you are from the UK, for example, you could set your location to the UK and have access to all of the UK content on Netflix.

 The above two services should be suitable for most people with the only drawback being you have to activate the VPN connection every time you want to use it.

 Purchase A Flash Router

-I’ve gone the extra mile and purchased a special router that allows the VPN connection to run all of the time.
-The main reason I did this was because I have an Apple TV, which doesn’t allow you to input any VPN settings so I could only access the Panama version of Netflix and Hulu, and most other apps were completely blocked from it.
+I’ve gone the extra mile and bought a special router that allows the VPN connection to run all of the time.
+The main reason I did this was that I have an Apple TV, which doesn’t enable you to input any VPN settings so I could only access the Panama version of Netflix and Hulu, and most other apps were completely blocked from it.

-The router is definitely more expensive than your everyday router but I’m actually more happy with it than I thought I would be.
-My Apple TV now 100% works with it and it’s nice that any device that is on my network automatically has the VPN running without me having to do anything.
+The router is more expensive than your normal router, but I’m happier with it than I thought I would be.
+My Apple TV now 100% works with it, and it’s nice that any device that is on my network automatically has the VPN running without me having to do anything.

 US TV Now

 US TV Now is a cool website that lets you watch most of the basic cable channels like Fox, ABC, CBS all live and for FREE.
 It also doesn’t require using a VPN to watch the shows so you can save a bit of money there.